eamonnk/azfund/Modules/M04-Azure Pricing and Support/L03-Planning and Managing costs/11-Walkthrough-Generate an Azure TCO Calculator cost comparison report.md

-In this walkthrough, you download a cost comparison report using the *Total Cost of Ownership* (TCO) *Calculator* in Azure.
+In this walkthrough, you will generate and then download a cost comparison report for infrastructure and resources running in an on-premises environment versus running in Azure, using the *Total Cost of Ownership* (TCO) *Calculator* in Azure.
 To create the report, the TCO Calculator uses information that you provide about your on-premises infrastructure and workloads to recommend cost savings that you can make with Azure.

 >**Note**: This walkthrough provides example definitions of on-premises infrastructure and workloads for a typical datacenter.
 To create a TCO Calculator report, use the example definitions or provide details of your *actual* on-premises infrastructure and workloads.